-- Versions of Error Prone before 2.4.0 are incompatible with the Checker Framework.
+• Versions of Error Prone before 2.4.0 are incompatible with the Checker Framework.
 (More precisely, each version of Error Prone before 2.4.0 is compatible with only one specific version of the Checker Framework.)
-Those versions of Error Prone use an outdated version of the Checker Framework's dataflow analysis library, which conflicts with the Checker Framework itself. - If you wish to use both Error Prone and the Checker Framework, then use Error Prone version 2.4.0 or later.
+Those versions of Error Prone use an outdated version of the Checker Framework's dataflow analysis library, which conflicts with the Checker Framework itself.

+If you wish to use both Error Prone and the Checker Framework, then use Error Prone version 2.4.0 or later.
 If you cannot upgrade to Error Prone 2.4.0 or later, there is a way to still use both tools.
-The Gradle plugin documentation (https://github.com/kelloggm/checkerframework-gradle-plugin#incompatibility-with-error-prone) shows how to do so if you use the Gradle build system. - Versions 0.9.0 and 0.9.1 of NullAway are compatible only with Checker Framework version 3.6.0 through 3.8.0.
-Those versions of Error Prone use version 3.6.0 of the Checker Framework's dataflow analysis without shading it.
-If you want to use a newer version of the Checker Framework, then use an older or newer version of NullAway.
+The Gradle plugin documentation (https://github.com/kelloggm/checkerframework-gradle-plugin#incompatibility-with-error-prone) shows how to do so if you use the Gradle build system.

+• Versions 0.9.0 and 0.9.1 of NullAway are compatible only with Checker Framework version 3.6.0 through 3.8.0.
+Those versions of NullAway use version 3.6.0 of the Checker Framework's dataflow analysis library without shading it.
+As of version 0.9.2, NullAway uses a shaded version of the library, so this conflict no longer exists.
+If you want to use a version of the Checker Framework newer than 3.8.0 with NullAway in the same build, then use NullAway 0.9.2 or later.